-If you are having trouble with Kingfisher instruments, please check the following:
+If you are having trouble with a Kingfisher instrument, please check the following:

 An instrument won't respond, or is generally malfunctioning:

-- If the instrument runs on alkaline batteries, put in a fresh battery.
+- If the instrument runs on alkaline batteries, put in fresh batteries.

 - If the instrument runs on re-chargeable batteries, try using it with the external power supply connected.
 The problem could be either a faulty battery, or some instruments require the battery to be removed for charging.
 On some older equipment with built in re-chargeable batteries, try re-charging for several minutes before operating the equipment.

 - A charger may be faulty.
 Try using another similar charger, or check the charger output with a voltmeter (typically 9 - 15V DC)